noddos/noddosprofiles/README.md

 Each identifier consists of the following fields:
 - __IdentifyConfidenceLevel__:
 Possible values are Low, Medium or High.
-Going forward, the profile match with the highest confidence level will be selected.
+The match with the profile with highest confidence level will be selected.

 - __EnforceConfidenceLevel__:
 Possible values are 'None', 'Low', 'Medium', 'High'.
 Going forward, ACLs will only be applied if the EnforceConfidenceLevel for the match exceed a configurable threshold.